-The Health & Safety Plan, approved by the Board of School Directors, was placed on the District's web-site and communicated to all families via email.
+Upon approval of the Health & Safety Plan by the Board of School Directors, the Plan will be placed on the District's web-site and communicated to all families via email.

 Based on your county's current designation and local community needs, which type of reopening has your school entity selected?